-I did not know about Love & Olive Oil when I chose the name Love & Flour, and this blog would have definitely had a different name had I known.
-One look at Love & Olive Oil and my mind would have been screaming, “Oh my gosh those pictures are so good and those recipes are so unique and the layout of the website is so appealing!
-I’ll never make it as a blogger, why even try?!”
+I did not know about Love & Olive Oil when I chose the name Love & Flour, and this blog would definitely have had a different name had I known.
+One look at Love & Olive Oil and my mind would have screamed, “Oh my gosh those pictures are so good and those recipes are so unique and the layout of the website is so appealing!
+I’ll never make it as a blogger!
+Why even try?!”

 I don’t know what “make it as a blogger” means any more now than I did then, but I probably would not have tried to blog if I had seen some of the incredible blogs already out there.
 Maybe it’s for the best I did not know.

-The naming was just a coincidence.
+The similar name is just a coincidence.
 The person who helped me set up this enterprise and I were trading names back and forth, and when he said “Love & Flour”, my brain lit up green.
-That never happened before and it has not happened since, but when it happened that day, I said, “I guess that’s it” and bought the domain.
+That never happened before and it has not happened since, but when it happened that day I said, “I guess that’s it” and bought the domain.

 I entertain near-constant thoughts about changing the name of this blog.
 Cake & Sequins keeps swimming around my mind.
 I love both of those things, but following that logic I could very well end up with a blog named Football & Seafood.